s3yonsei/rewind_serverless/README.md

 ## 5. Evaluation of REWIND

-The following are evaluations for Fig 5-10 in the paper.
+The following are evaluations for Figure 5-10 in the paper.

-### Figure 5
+First, the experiment concerning REWIND's performance (Figure 6-10) is outlined, followed by a description of profiling REWIND's memory usage (Figure 5).

+### Figure 6 (throughput) and 7 (CDF of function end-to-end time)
 Prior to conducting the experiment, it's essential to configure the memory size for the container pool in OpenWhisk.
 This can be achieved by adjusting the `user-memory` value under the `container-pool` section within the `rewind_serverless/openwhisk/core/invoker/src/main/resources/application.conf` file.
 For instance, setting `user-memory = 1024 m` would allocate 1GB of memory to OpenWhisk's container pool.